portermichael/mikeporter.tech-blog/_posts/2017-08-27-deploying-jekyll-on-aws.md

 author: Michael Porter
 ---

 If you can serve your app in development, you should deploy it.
-As a developer you want to fail fast<sup>1</sup>, you want to know what your app looks like live, you want to be able to make changes to it quickly and continuously integrate.
-You want to share your app.
+As a developer you want to share your app, you want to fail fast<sup>1</sup>, you want to make changes quickly and continuously integrate.

-Deploy it already.
-It's ok that it's not ready.
+It all revolves around deployment.

 <!-- more -->